 It is the goal of Fontbonne University to promote a drug-free living and learning environment.

-In accordance with the mandate of federal legislation, the manufacture, distribution, possession or use of illicit drugs, and the unlawful possession, use or distribution of alcohol on Fontbonne University property or as a part of any of its activities is prohibited.
+In accordance with the mandate of federal legislation, the manufacture, distribution, possession or use of illicit drugs, and the unlawful possession, use or distribution of alcohol on Fontbonne University property and off-site campus locations or as a part of any of its activities is prohibited.
 Violations of the policy will be handled according to procedures covering the conduct of administrators, faculty, students and staff.